spinnaker/governance/rfc/halyard-lite.md

 Installing to a Kubernetes cluster has the additional complexity of:
 *   Adding each service’s config file as a `ConfigMap` to your cluster
+*   Adding any files referenced in the service configs as `ConfigMap`s or `Secret`s to the cluster.
 *   Writing a workload (`Deployment`/`ReplicaSet`) manifest for each microservice, making sure to mount the appropriate configuration into each workload.
 *   Writing a `Service` for any workloads (deck, gate) that should be exposed